-Summaries of the cases where Lothian Pension Fund's is currently acting as a lead plaintiff are outlined below:
+Summaries of the cases where Lothian Pension Fund is, or has been a lead plaintiff are outlined below:

 - A case against Lehman Brothers is being progressed in relation to false financial statements and mismanagement at the company prior to the collapse of the bank.
 The case consists of separate claims against the directors, underwriters and auditors.
 The case was filed in 2008 and the estimated loss to the Fund is \$4.7m.
 Shares were purchased in the US.
 In August 2011, the case against the company directors agreed a settlement of \$90m.
 In May 2012 courts gave final approval to settlement of \$90m with Lehman directors and officers and \$426m with the underwriters.
-Litigation is ongoing with Lehman's accountants, Ernst & Young.
-The court may want to include this settlement with the others, which could delay settlement of the whole distribution.
-It is anticipated that settlement will be reached with Ernst & Young in first half 2013. - A case against BP was lodged in 2008 in relation to the Prudhoe Bay oil spill in 2006 which caused an estimated loss to the Fund's shareholding of \$0.4m.
-Shares were purchased in the UK.
-The case was dismissed in March 2012, partly due to the Morrison ruling, and also because of the specifics of the case.
-Legal advice was not to appeal, and the class action route is considered to be closed. - The case against the pharmaceutical company Sanofi-Aventis was filed in 2007 and relates to misleading statements made by the company in relation to trials of a new drug, i.e. that the drug was testing successfully when in fact the Company was receiving definitive information to the contrary.
-The Fund is serving as co-Lead Plaintiff alongside a pension fund from the United States.
-The Fund's loss is estimated to be \$1.5m.
-The plaintiffs filed for class certification in February 2012 and the defendant appealed.
-Plaintiffs have gone back to further support the motion for class certification.
-The court's ruling is pending. - The Fund had an estimated loss of \$2.0m due to holdings in the company Wyeth.
+Litigation is ongoing with Lehman's accountants, Ernst & Young (E&Y).
+Although Lothian is lead plaintiff in the overall case it was not named as a class representative for the E&Y case.
+It was anticipated that settlement would be reached with Ernst &Young in the first half of 2013.
+However, although settlement is now nearing agreement, allocation of the settlement will be complex and is likely to be a lengthy process.
+As settlements are usually distributed together, this may delay receipt of settlement proceeds for all the different claims. - The case against the pharmaceutical company Sanofi-Aventis was filed in 2007 and relates to misleading statements made by the company in relation to trials of a new drug, i.e. that the drug tests were successful when in fact the Company was receiving definitive information to the contrary.
+The Fund was initially serving as co-Lead Plaintiff alongside a pension fund from the United States and the Fund's loss was estimated to be \$1.5m.
+However after the Morrison ruling Lothian Pension Fund was removed as Lead plaintiff because it had made a gain on the shares purchased in the US, the Fund's approx £1m loss was made on shares purchased in France.
+The US case settled for \$40m but Lothian was not eligible to receive any of the US settlement fund.
+There is no known way to recover the non US loss and the French Statute of Limitation would likely preclude a claim.
+Lothian has now agreed to take no further action in this case. - The Fund had an estimated loss of \$2.0m due to holdings in the company Wyeth.
 The case is premised on Wyeth's (now Pfizer, as a result of a merger) misrepresentations of clinical trial results for the investigational Alzheimer's drug, bapineuzumab.
 The Fund was appointed co-lead plaintiff (along with Italian investment fund, Arca) in September 2010.
 In the summer of 2011, defendants moved to dismiss the case and were successful.
-An amended complaint was due to be heard by a magistrate in May 2012 but she cancelled the hearing and will decide the motion without argument.
-The motion is pending. - The case against Genzyme was filed in 2009 and the Fund's losses are estimated to be \$3.1m.
+An amended complaint was lodged but this was dismissed.
+An appeal brief was then lodged with the US Court of Appeals in Boston, and argument took place on September 9, 2013.
+A decision will not be issued for several months. - The case against Genzyme was filed in 2009 and the Fund's losses are estimated to be \$3.1m.
 The case relates to its failure to disclose serious issues at one of its manufacturing facilities that caused the company to halt production of two of its top selling drugs due to contamination.
 The case was dismissed.
 However an appeal was lodged, as new information became available.
 The result of the appeal is pending.